liam-wiltshire/talks/hackthesystem/content.md

 ???

-- Again, there is a reliance here on a piece of user information - unless we tell php it's an archive using the phar:// warpper, which came from the user-provided query string, we wouldn't be able to exploit that.
+- Again, there is a reliance here on a piece of user information - unless we tell php it's an archive using the phar:// wrapper, which came from the user-provided query string, we wouldn't be able to exploit that.
 - But, the potentially is pretty bad - now, consider how it could get worse!
   - Imagine you have an app that uploads an image and saves the filename, then later on that image is processed by a scheduled task.
     - Perhaps you didn't write the original code that adds the image to the database - do you know if it was validated?
 Perhaps it wasn't, and now the filename in the DB is phar:// something?